-- 1. To develop a good Christian attitude toward mathematics in general and transcendental functions in particular and to mature mathematically (DG 4, 5) - 2.
-To develop Christlike qualities such as perseverance, diligence, and dependence on God.(DG 4, 5) - 3.
-To develop applications of transcendental functions to solving real-life problems (DG 1, 2, 3, 4) - 4.
-To develop an ability to recognize, manipulate, and solve expressions and equations involving the basic transcendental functions: exponential, logarithmic, and trigonometric (DG 1, 2, 3, 5) - 5.
-To develop the ability to reason analytically in problem solving and basic proofs (DG 1, 2) - To develop the ability to recognize various types of trigonometric equations and methods of solution using trigonometric identities (DG 1, 2, 3) - 7.
-To model and solve real-life problems by using exponential and logarithmic functions and trigonometry (DG 1, 2, 3) - 8.
-To develop an ability to use a calculator to solve exponential, logarithmic, and trigonometric problems (DG 3)
+- 1. To develop a good Christian attitude toward mathematics in general and transcendental functions in particular and to mature mathematically (DG 1, 2, 3) - 2.
+To develop Christlike qualities such as perseverance, diligence, and dependence on God.(DG 3) - 3.
+To develop applications of transcendental functions to solving real-life problems (DG 1, 3, 4) - 4.
+To develop an ability to recognize, manipulate, and solve expressions and equations involving the basic transcendental functions: exponential, logarithmic, and trigonometric (DG 1, 2, 3) - 5.
+To develop the ability to reason analytically in problem solving and basic proofs (DG 1, 2, 4) - 6.
+To develop the ability to recognize various types of trigonometric equations and methods of solution using trigonometric identities (DG 1, 2, 4) - 7.
+To develop an ability to use a calculator to solve exponential, logarithmic, and trigonometric problems (DG 3, 4)